 2007, Yokota Air Base (AB), Japan.
 I had an incident where a host-nation maintenance worker escorted by a female Airman entered my dorm room while I was asleep and continued to enter even after I told them to wait.
 (See Testimonials page for full description.)
 When I brought this to the attention of my First Sergeant, his response was, "If you want privacy, move off base!"
 So I tried to file a complaint with the Equal Opportunity office.
 They stated the housing policies are “legal discrimination, and there is nothing we can do about it.”

-2014, Little Rock Air Force Base (AFB), Arkansas.
+2014, Little Rock Air Force Base, Arkansas.
 I brought up this topic during the Air Force Inspection System (AFIS) survey.
-My comments focused on the disparities in housing and other financial entitlements, but I was not yet aware that the Fair Housing Act made it illegal to discriminate based on familial status.
+My comments focused on the disparities in housing and other financial entitlements.

 2015, Little Rock AFB.
 I asked the Equal Opportunity office about the housing discrimination issue.
 They said they can only address unlawful discrimination based on race, color, religion, sex, and national origin.
 I asked if they would take a report on familial status discrimination.
 The answer was no.

 April, 2016, Travis AFB, California.
 The 18th Air Force Commander and Command Chief held an “all call” at the base theater.
 The topic was about treating all Airmen with equality and dignity, so when the floor was opened for questions, I felt compelled to speak up.
 I mentioned the income difference based on dependent status was over $110,000 ($140,000 after adjusting for inflation) and pointed out that it’s a “colossal punishment for living a lifestyle (being single without kids) that is neither illegal nor immoral.”
-(Unfortunately, I did not yet know about the Fair Housing Act, so I did not make the point that military housing policies are unlawful.)
 In his reply, Lieutenant General Cox said, “I’m not sure I would call it discrimination.”
 General, if a six-figure income gap isn’t discrimination, then what is?

 May, 2016, Travis AFB.
 Even though I had no intention of living on-base, I paid a visit to the Housing office to see what my options would be.
 I was told I was not eligible to live in family housing.
 In October, a conversation at work revealed that there was an enlisted member without dependents living in family housing.
 So I went back to Housing to ask again.
 This time they explained that members without dependents are only eligible to live in family housing if the occupancy rate falls below 95%, and that only applies to the “flats” (the less desirable housing).
 The newer, nicer houses are off-limits to members without dependents.
 In addition, they explained that members without dependents receive lower priority on the wait list.
 I asked them if they were aware that such policies are illegal because they discriminate based on familial status, which is prohibited by the Fair Housing Act.
 They claimed it was not illegal, but when pressed, they referred to Air Force Instructions (AFIs), not the law.
 AFIs are supposed to be consistent with and implement the law, but that is not the case with regard to familial status.